 Choose a century ride — or create your own

-When you do choose a date or an event, make sure that you have enough time to train.
+When you do choose a date or an event, make sure that you have enough time to prepare and train.
 Six to eight weeks is good, 10 weeks or more is ideal.
 The last thing you want to do is “wing it.”

 Create a training calendar & get some help from the experts